PHPCEO/mesos-consul/README.md

 | `consul-token`      | The registry ACL token
 | `heartbeats-before-remove` | Number of times that registration needs to fail before removing task from Consul. (default: 1)
 | `whitelist`         | Only register services matching the provided regex.
 Can be specified multitple time
-| `blacklist`         | Does not register services matching the provided regex.
-Can be specified multitple time
 | `service-name=<name>`      | Service name of the Mesos hosts
 | `service-tags=<tag>,...` | Comma delimited list of tags to register the Mesos hosts.
 Mesos hosts will be registered as (leader|master|follower).<tag>.<service>.service.consul
-| `task-tag=<pattern:tag>` | Tag tasks matching pattern with given tag.
-Can be specified multitple times
-| `zk`\*                 | Location of the Mesos path in Zookeeper.
+| `zk`*                 | Location of the Mesos path in Zookeeper.
 The default value is zk://127.0.0.1:2181/mesos
-| `group-separator`      | Choose the group separator.
-Will replace _ in task names (default is empty)

 ### Consul Registration